forax/loom-fiber/README.md

 ### Continuations

-- Generators
+- Generators,
-  Implementation of an Iterator and a Stream using a continuation
+  an Iterator and a Stream using a continuation
-- EventContinuation
+- EventContinuation,
-  allow to send values back and forth between a code and a continuation
+  allows to send values back and forth between a code and a continuation

 ### Fibers

-- Task
+- Task,
-  A simple async/await mechanism like in JavaScript, C# or Kotlin using a fiber
+  a simple async/await mechanism like in JavaScript, C# or Kotlin using a fiber so done by the VM not by the compiler
-- YetAnotherExecutors
+- YetAnotherExecutors,
-  Implements yet another executor using fibers
+  yet another executor using fibers